c4dt/byzcoin/README.md

 # Whether to niceify the debug outputs.
 If you put this to `true`, you should
 # have a black background in the terminal.
 - DEBUG_COLOR=false
-# Send the logging information to the c4dt logger.
-Optional, can be put to
+# Send tracing information to honeycomb.io.
+The format is: api_key:dataset.
-# "" if not needed.
+# If no key is set, tracing is disabled.
-- GRAYLOG=graylog.c4dt.org:9001
+- HONEYCOMB_API_KEY=
 ```

 Update it with the address of your node, and eventually copy the SSL-files
 to the `~/byzcoin` directory.
 The example for the ssl-files is given for letsencrypt files.

+If you're running your node for the DEDIS 9cc3, please get in contact with
+linus.gasser@epfl.ch, so that he can send you his HONEYCOMB_API_KEY.
+Then it'll be easier to trace eventual errors in the network.

 ## Starting your node